shellygr/ECFStaticChecker/README.md

 This document describes how to run the ECF Checker.
 The ECF Checker analyzes EVM bytecode and may accept either raw bytecode or Solidity files.

-**The tool is provided as a docker image available from: shellyg/ecf-static-checker (tag 1)**
+**The tool is provided as a docker image available from: shellyg/ecf-static-checker:1**

-To get the tool, run: `docker pull shellyg/ecf-static-checker`
+To get the tool, run: `docker pull shellyg/ecf-static-checker:1`

-To start the container run: `docker run -it shellyg/ecf-static-checker`.
+To start the container, run: `docker run -it shellyg/ecf-static-checker:1`.

 The container comes packaged with: